top of page

 ⬇︎

-Comparison can gradually make your sense of value depend on visible achievements.
+Comparison can gradually cause your sense of value to depend entirely on visible achievements.

-Over time, this can make your confidence rise and fall depending on how your life appears compared to others.
+Over time, this transforms your confidence into a volatile metric that rises and falls based on how your output compares to the output of others.

 REMEMBER: